 Congratulations to AWC alumnus Sarah Bailey who appeared in the Sun Herald and The Sunday Age.
 Sarah has just published her second book Into the Night (Allen & Unwin), a brazen murder with hundreds of witnesses and a case where no one can be trusted.

 Sarah’s acclaimed debut novel The Dark Lake (2017) was a bestseller around the world and her taut and suspenseful storytelling earned her comparisons with authors such as Gillian Flynn and Paula Hawkins.
+In 2018 The Dark Lake was winner of the Davitt Award (Debut) award for best crime books written by Australian women.

 In Into the Night, the protagonist, Detective Sergeant Gemma Woodstock from Sarah’s first book is back on the case, but this time she’s in Melbourne.
 Now she’s investigating two very different deaths and looking for a connection between the two.